Wages in Mexico: Hourly Labor Rates for Manufacturing in Mexico

 Pay rates may also seem to vary for different types of shift work.
 While daily rates of pay may remain constant for afternoon and night shifts, the weekly hours decrease, so the hourly cost increases.

-Instantly Calculate Your Own Payroll Costs in Mexico
+How Can You Calculate Your Own Payroll Costs In Mexico?

 In your target manufacturing region in Mexico, there will be variation, as well.
 While some organizations may opt to focus on competitive wages, it may be more useful to offer a broader benefits package.
 Ultimately, it depends on the expectations set by companies competing for the same skillsets in your region.